 Day6: Exploring Angkor

 Many people just visit a few of the most famous temples, but there are some amazing hidden places in the most amazing ancient city in Asia.
 The most practical way to get around is to get a tuk-tuk as there’s a lot of ground to cover.
 The price for a tuk-tuk is $20-25 USD for the whole day.
 If you can find someone to share the tuk-tuk with, that’s even better.
-You can use the evening for relaxing or going out partying, which is highly unlikely.
-The exploring of Angkor can be quite exhausting, especially in the summer, when the humidity is higher.
+You can use the evening for relaxing or going out partying (there are a lot of bars around), just go easy on the alcohol.
+The exploring of Angkor can be quite exhausting, especially in the summer, when the humidity is ridiculously high.

 Day 7: Phnom Kulen National Park